benlynch1931/CV/README.md

 Working in pubs and restaurants, it is always important to maintain and enhance the rapport you build with customers.
 For example, knowing the regular drinkers by name and knowing what they drink so you can anticipate their needs.
 In top of this, it creates a healthy and hospitable environment which people are more than to dine in.

 Being involved in a variety of musical ensembles, you build communication skills not by talking, but by listening and being aware of others.
 It is important that you stay in tune and in time with one another to create a performance worth watching.
 This is reflected as a bartender as it is customary for you as the server to listen to the customer to make them feel welcome.
-Not only this, but having a singing background has taught me guarantee I have excellent diction and projection, so when speaking to customers, they understand me and aren’t left confused.

 #### Ability to Adapt